International Applicant Privacy Notice

 - to enter into or decide whether to enter into an employment contract with you,

-- our legitimate interests as an employer that recruits candidates for positions within our group of companies or to decide whether to recruit/appoint you and on what terms (including conducting interviews and assessments, communicating with you about the recruitment process, and evaluating your interaction with the process and our recruitment website in order to make improvements); and/or
+- our legitimate interests as an employer that recruits candidates for positions within our group of companies or to decide whether to recruit/appoint you and on what terms (including conducting interviews and assessments, communicating with you about the recruitment process, evaluating your interaction with the process and our recruitment website in order to make improvements, planning and implementing changes within our business, the establishment, exercise and defense of legal claims and facilitating internal administration); and/or

 - as needed for us to comply with our legal obligations (including conducting right to work checks and making reasonable adjustments).

 If we process “special category” information (such as health/disability information and race/ethnic origin information), in addition to one of the legal bases listed above, we will rely on an applicable exemption under European data privacy laws.
 In most cases, this will be because the processing of special category data:

 - is necessary for the purposes of carrying out obligations under employment law (for example, processing of ethnicity data contained in immigration or right to work documents, or making reasonable adjustments);